-Section 3.06.
-City Clerk.
+Sec.
+3.08. - City Clerk.

-(a) Duties.
-The Council shall appoint a City Clerk (the "Clerk").
-The Clerk shall give notice of Council meetings to its members and the public, shall keep minutes of its proceedings and shall perform such other duties as the Council may prescribe from time to time.
-The Clerk shall report to the Council.

-(b) Appointment; removal; compensation.
+- (a) Duties.
+The City Clerk ("Clerk") shall give notice of Council meetings to its members and the public, shall keep minutes of its proceedings and shall perform such other duties as the Council may prescribe from time to time.
+The Clerk shall report to the Council. - (b) Appointment; compensation.
 The Council shall appoint the Clerk for an indefinite term.
-The Clerk may be removed at any time by a majority of the Council either upon the recommendation of the Mayor or upon the Council's own motion.
 The compensation and benefits of the Clerk shall be fixed by the Council.